decentrafly/Decentrafly-Feeder/README.md

 ## Getting-Help

-if you encounter any issues or need help with <Project Name>, please share your log files in our Discord community:
+if you encounter any issues or need help with the Decentrafly service, please share your log files in our Discord community:

 Join our Discord server: